ncgr/lis_gis/README.md

 This command will run Nose test, first populating the test db with subset of the legume accessions.
 All of views.py is covered.
 Note: Client side javascript code is not yet covered by this test suite.
 TODO: implement Selenium or something to test the angular-js application itself.

+## Azure App Service

+To deploy in [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) using the

+1. Edit the compose.azure.yml in this repo, updating `image` value and `ALLOWED_HOSTS` environment variable appropriately.
+  - *Important: environment variables defined in an `environment` section that are to be null must be explicitly set to an empty string (""); otherwise, it seems that **no** environment variables defined in that service's environment section are defined in the container's environment!*
+2. `docker compose -f compose.azure.yml build && docker compose -f compose.azure.yml push`
+  - `az acr build --target ...` with this repo's multi-stage Dockerfile seems to result in the wrong images/targets being built!
+3. Create an Azure App Service [multi-container app](https://docs.microsoft.com/en-us/azure/app-service/tutorial-multi-container-app), copying/pasting the (edited) compose.azure.yml in the Deployment Center > Settings > Registry Settings > Config textarea box.